slice/react-native-audio-pro/testing.md

 - **Error: swift command not found**: Make sure Swift is installed on your system.
 - **Error: XCTest not found**: Make sure XCTest is installed with your Swift installation.

-## Future Improvements
+## Current Status and Future Improvements

-This is just the starting point for native testing.
+The project now includes:
+- Basic sanity tests for both Android and iOS
+- Comprehensive tests for the audio player logic that verify adherence to the contract defined in `logic.md`

 Future improvements could include:

-- Adding more comprehensive tests for the audio playback functionality
 - Setting up code coverage reporting
 - Integrating with CI/CD pipelines
 - Adding UI tests for the native components
+- Adding more integration tests that test the actual audio playback functionality with real audio files